Data & Text mode Digital Radio Communication

 However, despite the greatness of WSJT modes, for the purpose of regular terrestrial HF communication between amateur radio stations, their usefulness is questionable.

 To resolve some of the message payload limitations of typical WSJT modes like the JT65 and FT8, new protocols based on their concept are taking shape.
 One such third-generation text mode digital radio protocol that is showing promising prospects is JS8Call.
 This new mode is not limited by frame length restrictions and allows free-form text conversations and allows regular message exchange between stations.
-Other than this, JS8Call also features several other goodies like the Heartbeat mode, Group messaging, etc. Despite the slow data transmission rate like the FT8 that results in long transmission time for a message to go through, JS8Call can be used for text conversation and message exchange under extremely poor propagation conditions.
+Other than this, JS8Call also features several other goodies like the Heartbeat mode, Group messaging, etc. Despite the slow data transmission rate like the FT8 that results in a long transmission time for a message to go through, JS8Call can be used for text conversation and message exchange under extremely poor propagation conditions.

 As I had mentioned before that with the ongoing development of text-mode digital radio protocols, several earlier modes fell by the side to get replaced by newer and more robust modes.
-Some of the modes that are rarely used these days are AMTOR, PACTOR, Clover-I, Coherent BPSK, DominoF, DominoEX, etc. These have either been superseded by newer versions or push out by better and more robust modes.
+Some of the modes that are rarely used these days are AMTOR, PACTOR, Clover-I, Coherent BPSK, DominoF, DominoEX, etc. These have either been superseded by newer versions or pushed out by better and more robust modes.
 Among the popular text-mode digital radio protocols today are the evergreen RTTY, PSK31, MT63 Olivia, Contestia, Clover-II, Thor, Throb, Feld-Hellschrieber, ROS, JT65, FT8, etc. JS8Call is the new kid on the block.

 Digital mode radio communication software & station setup